dd9jn/rfc4880bis/crypto-refresh.md

 HKDF is used with SHA256 as hash algorithm, the session key as Initial Keying Material (IKM), the salt as salt, and the Packet Tag in OpenPGP format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), version number, cipher algorithm octet, AEAD algorithm octet, and chunk size octet as info parameter.

 The KDF mechanism provides key separation between cipher and AEAD algorithms.
-Furthermore, an implementation can securely reply to a message even if a recipients certificate is unknown by reusing the encrypted session key packets and replying with a different salt yielding a new, unique message key.
+Furthermore, an implementation can securely reply to a message even if a recipient's certificate is unknown by reusing the encrypted session key packets and replying with a different salt yielding a new, unique message key.

 A v2 SEIPD packet consists of one or more chunks of data.
 The plaintext of each chunk is of a size specified using the chunk size octet using the method specified below.